-0:12 Good afternoon.
-I am proud to be here at TEDxKrakow.
-I'll try to speak a little bit today about a phenomenon which can and is actually changing the world, and whose name is people power.
-I'll start with the anecdote, or for those of you who are Monty Python lovers, a Monty Python type of sketch.
+0:12 Good afternoon, I'm proud to be here at TEDxKrakow.
+I'll try to speak a little bit today about a phenomenon which can, and actually is changing the world, and whose name is people power.
+I'll start with an anecdote, or for those of you who are Monty Python lovers, a Monty Python type of sketch.
+Here it is.

-1:12 Now, the anchor watches you with a strange gaze on his face, and then on the top of it you add, "And thousands of the young people from Athens, Madrid and New York will demonstrate for social justice, claiming that they are inspired with Arabs."
+1:12 Now, the anchor watches you with a strange gaze on his face.
+And then, on top of it you add: "And thousands of young people from Athens, Madrid and New York will demonstrate for social justice, claiming they are inspired by Arabs."

 1:45 Well, people power has been there for a while.
-It helped Gandhi kick the Brits from India.
-It helped Martin Luther King win a historic racial struggle.
-It helped local Lech Walesa to kick out one million Soviet troops from Poland and beginning the end of the Soviet Union as we know it.
+It helped Gandhi kick the Brits from India, it helped Martin Luther King win his historic racial struggle.
+It helped a local, Lech Walesa, to kick out one million Soviet troops from Poland, and in beginning the end of the Soviet Union as we know it.

-2:22 Well, first one, analytic skills.
-I'll try where it all started in the Middle East, and for so many years we were living with completely the wrong perception of the Middle East.
-It was looking like the frozen region, literally a refrigerator, and there are only two types of meals there: steak, which stands for a Mubarak, Ben Ali-type of military police dictatorship, or a potato, which stands for Tehran types of theocracies.
-And everybody was amazed when the refrigerator opened and millions of young, mainly secular people step out to do the change.
-Guess what?
-They didn't watch the demographics.
-What is the average age of Egyptians?
+2:22 Well, the first one - analytic skills.
+I'll try where it all started in the Middle East.
+And for so many years, we were living with a completely wrong perception of the Middle East.
+It was looking like the frozen region.
+Literally a refrigerator.
+And there were only two types of meal there.
+Steak, which stands for a Mubarak-Ben Ali type of military police dictatorship, or a potato, which stands for a Tehran type of theocracies.
+And everybody was amazed when the refrigerator opened, and millions of young, mainly secular people stepped out to do the change.
+Guess what - they didn't watch the demographics.
+What is the average age of an Egyptian?
 24. How long was Mubarak in power?
-31. So this system: just obsolete.
-They expired, and young people of the Arab World have awakened one morning and understood that power lies in their hands.
+31. So, this system was just obsolete, they expired.
+And young people of the Arab world have awakened one morning, and understood that power lies in their hands.
 The rest is the year in front of us.
 And guess what?
-The same Generation Epsilon with their rules, with their tools, with their games and with their language, which sounds a little bit strange to me.
-I am 38 now.
+The same Generation Y, with their rules, with their tools, with their games, and with their language, which sounds a little bit strange to me, I'm 38 now...
 And can you look at the age of the people on the streets of Europe?
-It seems that Generation Epsilon is coming.
+It seems that Generation Y is coming.

-3:37 Now let me set another example.
-I'm meeting different people throughout the world, and they are, you know, academics and professors and doctors, and they will always talk conditions.
-They will say, "People power will work only if the regime is not too oppressive."
-They will say, "People power will work if the annual income of the country is between X and Z." They will say, "People power will work only if there is a foreign pressure."
-They will say, "People power will work only if there is no oil."
+3:38 Now, let me set another example.
+I'm meeting different people throughout the world, and they are, you know, academics, and professors, and doctors, and they will always talk conditions.
+They will say: "People power will work only if the regime is not too oppressive."
+They will say: "People power will work, if the annual income of the country is between X and Z." They will say: "People power will work only if there is a foreign pressure."
+They will say: "People power will work only if there is no oil."
 And, I mean, there is a set of conditions.
-Well, the news here is that your skills [that you] bring in the conflict seem to be more important than the conditions, namely skills of unity, planning, and maintaining nonviolent discipline.
+Well, the news here is that your skills during the conflict seem to be more important than the conditions.
+Namely, the skills of unity, planning, and maintaining nonviolent discipline.

-4:18 Let me give you the example.
-I am coming from a country called Serbia.
-It took us 10 years to unite 18 opposition party leaders, with their big egos, behind one single candidate against Balkan dictator Slobodan Milosevic.
+4:19 Let me give you an example.
+I come from a country called Serbia.
+It took us 10 years to unite 18 opposition party leaders, with their big egos, behind one single candidate against the Balkan dictator Slobodan Milosevic.
 Guess what?
 That was the day of his defeat.
-You look at the Egyptians, they fire on Tahrir Square, they get rid of their individual symbols.
-They appear on the street only with the flag of Egypt.
+You look at the Egyptians, they fight on Tahrir Square, they get rid of their individual symbols, they appear on the street only with the flag of Egypt.
 I will give you a counter-example.
-You see nine presidential candidates running against Lukashenko.
-You will know the outcome.
-So unity is a big thing, and this can be achieved.
+You see nine presidential candidates running against Lukashenko, you all know the outcome.
+So unity is a big thing.
+And this can be achieved.
 Same with planning.
-Somebody has lied to you about the successful and spontaneous nonviolent revolution?
+Somebody has lied to you about the successful and spontaneous nonviolent revolution.
 That thing doesn't exist in the world.
-Whenever you see young people in front of the road trying to fraternize with the police or military, somebody was thinking about it before.
+Whenever you see young people in front of the row trying to fraternize with the police or military, somebody was thinking about it before.

-5:10 Now, at the end, nonviolent discipline, and this is probably the game-changer.
-If you maintain nonviolent discipline, you will exclusively win.
-You have 100,000 people in a nonviolent march, and one idiot or agent provocateur is throwing stones, guess what takes all the cameras?
+5:11 Now, at the end, nonviolent discipline.
+And this is probably the game-changer.
+If you maintain nonviolent discipline, you'll exclusively win.
+You have 100,000 people in a nonviolent march, one idiot or agent-provocateur throwing a stone.
+Guess what takes all the cameras.
 That one guy.
 One single act of violence can literally destroy your movement.

-5:32 Now let me move to another place.
-It's selection of strategies and tactics.
+5:32 Now, let me move to another place.
+It's the selection of strategies and tactics.
 There are certain rules in nonviolent struggle you may follow.
 First, you start small.
 Second, you pick the battles you can win.
 It's only 200 of us in this room.
-We won't call for the March of Millions.
-But what if we organize spraying graffiti throughout the night all over Krakow city?
+We won't call for the march of a million.
+But what if we organized the spraying of graffiti throughout the night, all over Krakow.
 The city will know.
-So we pick the tactics which accommodates to the event, especially this thing we call the small tactics of dispersion.
-They're very useful in a violent oppression.
+So, we pick tactics accommodated to the event, especially this thing we call the small tactics of dispersion.
+They're very useful in violent oppression.
 We are actually witnessing the picture of one of the best tactics ever used.
-It was on Tahrir Square, where the international community was constantly frightened that the Islamists will overtake the revolution.
-Well, they've organized Christians protecting Muslims, who are there praying, Coptic wedding cheered by thousands of Muslims.
-The world has just changed the picture, but somebody was thinking about this previously.
-So there are so many things you can do instead of getting into one place, shouting and showing off in front of the security forces.
+It was on Tahrir square, where the international community was constantly frightened that, you know, the Islamists will overtake the revolution.
+What they organized...
+Christians protecting Muslims where they are praying, a Coptic wedding cheered by thousands of Muslims, the world has just changed the picture, but somebody was thinking about this previously.
+So there are so many things you can do instead of getting into one place, shouting, and you know, showing off in front of the security forces.

-6:41 Now there is also another very important dynamic, and this is a dynamic normally analytics don't see.
-This is dynamics between fear and apathy on one side and enthusiasm and humor on another side.
-So it works like in a video game.
-You have a fear high, you have status quo.
-You have enthusiasm higher, you see fear starting to melt.
-Day two, you see people running towards police instead of from the police.
-In Egypt, you can tell that something is happening there.
+6:42 Now, there is also another very important dynamic.
+And this is a dynamic that analysts normally don't see.
+This is the dynamic between fear and apathy on the one side, and enthusiasm and humor on another side.
+So, it works like in a video game.
+You have the fear high, you have status quo.
+You have the enthusiasm higher, you see the fear is starting to melt.
+Day two, you see people running towards the police instead of from the police, in Egypt.
+You can tell that something is happening there.

-8:17 So, I mean, these are the things you can do, and you can always use the humor.
-There is also one big thing about the humor: It really hurts, because these guys really are taking themselves too seriously.
+8:17 So, I mean, these are the things you can do.
+And you can always use humor.
+There is also one big thing about humor, it really hurts.
+Because these guys really are taking themselves too seriously.
 When you start to mock them, it hurts.

 9:21 But here is also the bad news.
 The nonviolent struggle is won in the real world, in the streets.
-You will never change your society towards democracy or economics if you sit down and click.
-There are risks to be taken and there are living people who are winning the struggle.
+You will never change your society towards democracy, or, you know, the economy, if you sit down and click.
+There are risks to be taken, and there are living people who are winning the struggle.

-9:39 Well, million dollar question: What will happen in the Arab World?
-And though young people from the Arab World were pretty successful in bringing down three dictators, shaking the region, kind of persuading clever kings from Jordan and Morocco doing substantial reforms, it is yet to be seen what will be the outcome, whether the Egyptians and Tunisians will make it through the transition or this will end in bloody ethnic and religious conflict, whether the Syrians will maintain nonviolent discipline, faced with the brutal daily violence which kills thousands already, or they will slip into violent struggle and make ugly civil war.
-Will these revolutions be whole like through the transitions to democracy or be overtaken by military or extremists of all kinds?
+9:40 Well, the million-dollar question.
+What will happen in the Arab world?
+And though young people from the Arab world were pretty successful in bringing down three dictators, shaking the region, kind of persuading the clever kings from Jordan and Morocco to do substantial reforms, it is yet to be seen what will be the outcome.
+Whether the Egyptians and Tunisians will make it through the transition, or this will end in bloody ethnic and religious conflicts, whether the Syrians will maintain nonviolent discipline, faced with a brutal daily violence which kills thousands already, or they will slip into violent struggle and make ugly civil war.
+Will these revolutions be pushed through the transitions and democracy or be overtaken by the military or extremists of all kinds?
 We cannot tell.
-Same works for the Western sector, where you can see all of these excited young people protesting around the world, occupying this, occupying that.
+The same works for the Western sector, where you can see all these excited young people protesting around the world, occupying this, occupying that.
 Are they going to become the world wave?
 Are they going to find their skills, their enthusiasm, and their strategy to find what they really want and push for the reform, or will they just stay complaining about the endless list of the things they hate?
-This is the difference between two towns.
+This is the difference between the two paths.

-11:03 Now, what [do] the statistics have?
-My friend's book, Maria Stephan's book, talks a lot about violent and nonviolent struggle, and there are some shocking data.
-If you look at the last 35 years and different social transitions from dictatorship to democracy, you will see that out of 67 different cases, in 50 of these cases it was nonviolent struggle which was the key power.
-This is one more reason to look at this phenomenon.
-This is one more reason to look at the Generation Epsilon, enough for me to give them credit and hope that they will find their skills and their courage to use the nonviolent struggle and thus fix at least a part of the mess our generation is making in this world.
+11:03 Now, what do the statistics have?
+My friend Maria Stephan's book talks a lot about violent and nonviolent struggle, and there are some shocking data.
+If you look at the last 35 years and different social transitions, from dictatorship to democracy, you will see that, out of 67 different cases, in 50 of these cases it was nonviolent struggle which was the key power.
+This is one more reason to look at this phenomenon, this is one more reason to look at Generation Y. Enough for me to give them credit, and hope that they will find their skills and their courage to use nonviolent struggle and thus fix at least a part of the mess our generation is making in this world.
 Thank you.
 (Applause)